PierreZ/maelstrom-rs/README.md

 # maelstrom-rs
-A Rust crate to easily write Maelstrom's app
+A Rust crate to easily write Maelstrom's app as Actors

 ## What is Maelstrom?